fChristenson/types-are-great/readme.md

-# TypeScript demo
+# Types are great

 ## What we will cover

-- 1
+- Why types are great
-- 2
+- Why you should use them
-- 3
+- Why TypeScript makes the world a better place

 ## Notes

-Some notes
+Some stuff happened at work...